MicrosoftDocs/windows-dev-docs/uwp/audio-video-camera/camera-privacy-setting.md

 # Handle the Windows camera privacy setting

 Windows allows users to grant or deny access to the device's camera in the Windows Settings app, under **Privacy & Security -> Camera**.
 Camera access can be disabled for the entire device, for all unpackaged apps, or for individual packaged apps.
-This article describes the best practices for checking for checking whether your app has access to the camera and handling the case where access is denied by the user.
+This article describes the best practices for checking whether your app has access to the camera and handling the case where access is denied by the user.

 ## Check for access before initializing the camera